 - Increased Scalability: This is the most flexible cloud computing model.
 This model enables you to work with the flexibility of scaling the computing resources up or down based on the incoming demands and requirements.

 - Easy Deployment: IaaS comes with easy deployment of the servers, processing unit, storage and networking infrastructure so that you can set it up and start working with it immediately.

 PaaS or platform as a service is essentially a cloud model base that enables you to develop, test, and organize various applications for your business.
 Implementation of this model simplifies the process of the development of enterprise software.
 PaaS provides a virtual runtime environment through which you can acquire space to develop and test various applications.

-All the resources are provided in the form of servers, storage, and network infrastructure in a way that the company or a platform provider can easily manage.
+All the resources are provided in the form of servers,cloud data storage, and network infrastructure in a way that the company or a platform provider can easily manage.
 Two basic examples of PaaS are Google App Engine and AWS Elastic Beanstalk.
 PaaS is based on subscription and you can take up flexible pricing options depending on the requirements your business has.

 - Less Development Time: PaaS decreases the time for development because the vendor provides all the computing resources that include server-side components, which simplify the entire process and enhances the focus of the development team.

 - Support for multiple programming languages: PaaS supports multiple programming languages which software development companies can use for building applications for various projects.